pconrad-fb/markdown/markdown-dreams/docs/tools/tools-publishing.md

 # Publishing tools

-There are many tools that can take your Markdown to your audience or just convert them for use in other doc tools.
-We'll focus the Git wiki, the static site generators Hugo and MkDocs, and Pandoc.
-We'll also touch on tools for creating standalone presentations.
+There are many tools for publishing Markdown or converting it for use in other doc tools.
+We'll focus on the Git wiki, the static site generators Hugo and MkDocs, and Pandoc.
+We'll also touch on tools for creating presentations.

 ![](../img/publishing.png)